cristian-aldea/starlog/content/posts/2024/how-i-moved-across-canada.md

 Once I had a new address, I had to update my home address to a bunch of services:

 - 🏢 my employer
-- 🍁the government (provincial and federal)
+- 🍁 the government (provincial and federal)
-- 🏦banks
+- 🏦 banks
 - and other online services I use

 I also had to book some appointments to get ID and documentation as a BC resident.
 If you're moving somewhere you'll likely be able to find resources on the matter, such as [Moving to British Columbia from within Canada](https://www2.gov.bc.ca/gov/content/tourism-immigration/moving-bc-a).